THIS AGREEMENT is made and entered into this

 Licensee acknowledges and agrees that (i) the Arena club, suites and boxes are licensed by Arena to other Arena club, suites and boxes licensees under separate licenses and include certain special amenities and (ii) Licensee will not be entitled to any share of any revenues from the Arena club, suites and/or boxes, including without limitation from rent or food and beverage sales.

-When use fees are expressed as a percentage of gross receipts, Licensee shall not issue in excess of 500 complimentary tickets or other authorizations providing free admission without prior written approval of the Manager.
+When use fees are expressed as a percentage of gross receipts, Licensee shall not issue in excess of 500 complimentary tickets or other authorizations providing free admission without prior written approval of .
 Such approval will not be unreasonably withheld.
 All complimentary tickets will be issued through the Spokane Arena Box Office at 720 West Mallon, Spokane, WA.

 Licensee acknowledges it has had an opportunity to review catering services to be provided and agrees to make all necessary arrangements, at its sole expense and liability, with the District's licensed caterer.